misiektoja/spotify_profile_monitor/README.md

    - number of likes for playlists
    - changed profile pictures
 - Email notifications for different events (added/removed followings + followers + public playlists + its tracks, playlists name and description changes, changed profile pictures, number of likes for playlists, errors)
+- Attaching changed profile pictures directly in email notifications
+- Displaying the profile picture right in your terminal (if you have *imgcat* installed)
 - Additional functionalities on top of the monitoring mode allowing to display detailed info about the user, list of followers & followings, recently played artists and possibility to search for users with specific names
 - Saving all profile changes with timestamps to the CSV file
 - Clickable Spotify, Apple Music and Genius Lyrics search URLs printed in the console & included in email notifications